MmarinoM/pomodoro/README.md

 -   The project's structure was created with [createapp.dev](https://createapp.dev/ "createapp.dev").
 -   For the font and the icons, I used respectively Google Fonts and Font Awesome.
 -   For the CSS I used Bootstrap & Bootwatch .
--   [Michael Marino](https://github.com/MmarinoM "Michael Marino") helped me with the code and the design.